emilh7/Personalized-Portfolio-Manager-App/README.md

 MySQL must be installed on your system and running.

+The database be created either by running `CREATE DATABASE InvestmentDB;` or by running 'backend/makedb.sql'.
+The values for this database are made by running all the queries in 'backend/InvestmentDB.sql'.

 If not already on your system, you will have to install multiple modules using pip and npm.
 They can be installed as follows,

 Python/Django modules: